microsoft/reactxp/docs/docs/extensions/navigator.md

 When a Navigator is first mounted, the stack is empty.
 The caller must wait for the mount to complete, then specify the list of routes to present.

-The current implementation of Navitator on React Native makes use of the soon-to-be-deprecated "Navigator Experimental".
+The current implementation of Navitator on React Native makes use of the deprecated "Navigator Experimental".
 We will look at moving away from this implementation to the now-recommended "react-navigation" in the near future.
 Some of the more advanced interfaces may need to change.
 These are listed at the end of this article.
 Use these with caution.

+To install: ```npm install reactxp-navigator```

 ## Types
 ``` javascript